Terradue/doc-developer-sandbox/source/developer/wps.rst

        :tab-width: 2
        :lines: 53

-Note the informational attributes in the *<parameter>* tags to be exposed through the WPS.
-Note the *scope="runtime"* attribute:
+Note the informational attributes in the *<parameter>* tags, to be exposed through the WPS.
+Also note the *scope="runtime"* attribute:

 .. container:: context-application-descriptor-file